dev-bio/ekko/README.md

 # Ekko
 Ekko is a simple utility for sending echo requests, giving you (mostly) everything you need.
+The project is currently at a <u>very</u> early stage so things may be broken or behave unexpectedly!

 ![Rust](https://github.com/dev-bio/Ekko/workflows/Rust/badge.svg)